Pay it Forward

 Pay it Forward simultaneously improves student learning, faculty scholarship, college engagement, non-profit capacity, and community needs.
 Pay it Forward is sponsored by Ohio Campus Compact and made possible through private foundations and organizations.

-Since January 2010, Pay it Forward has engaged nearly 4,000 college students in more than 200 courses across 37 campuses, dedicated more than 65,000 total volunteer hours, and invested more than $650,000 in more than 400 community-based nonprofit organizations.
+Since January 2010, Pay it Forward has engaged nearly 3,700 college students in 186 courses across 38 campuses in three states, dedicated nearly 67,000 volunteer hours, and invested more than $674,500 in more than 478 community-based organizations. *other courses have been funded with sustained local or campus resources*

 If you are interested in developing Pay it Forward on your campus, contact Brenna Limbrick at 740.587.6366.